 - Last Fertile Region: Jahangir Park.

-- Mega Corp: The government-linked trusts, Khonsu and Tetra.
+- Mega-Corp: The government-linked trusts, Khonsu and Tetra.
+Fitting for the Cyberpunk setting of Omikron.

 - No Fourth Wall: One of the earliest examples of this trope in video games.
 The game begins with a police officer from another world asking you to transfer your soul into his body.
 It only gets more demented from there.